 Any proposed amendment, whether by resolution of the Board of Directors or by petition, shall, after due consideration by the Board, be offered for discussion at a general meeting of the Institute.

-Adoption of the proposed amendment or amendments shall be by ballot of the Fellows, Senior Members, and 4-year Members after discussion at a general meeting, as provided in the following paragraphs (a through d).
+Adoption of the proposed amendment or amendments shall be by ballot of the voting members, as provided in the following paragraphs (a through d).

 (a) Within 30 days after such discussion, the Office of the Secretary shall send to each Fellow, Senior Member, and 4-year Member a copy of the amendment or amendments proposed for adoption, with a ballot, together with a copy of any recommendations the Board of Directors may wish to make.

 (b) All votes to be counted shall be returned to the Office of the Secretary and be received before a date specified on the ballot.
-This date shall not be less than 60 days or more than 70 days after the date the ballots are sent to the Fellows, Senior Members, and 4-year Members.
+This date shall not be less than 60 days or more than 70 days after the date the ballots are sent to the voting members.

 (c) The count of votes shall be verified by two tellers appointed by the Board of Directors and the results reported to the Board at its next meeting.

-(d) If the total vote is not less than 20 percent of the total number of Fellows, Senior Members, and 4-year Members and if 75 percent or more of all votes received are in favor of the proposed amendment or amendments, they shall forthwith become a part of the Constitution.
-If the total vote is less than 20 percent of the total number of Fellows, Senior Members, and 4-year Members , the proposed amendment or amendments may, on recommendation of the Board of Directors, be resubmitted to the Fellows, Senior Members, and 4-year Members.
+(d) If two-thirds (2/3) of all votes received are in favor of the proposed amendment or amendments, they shall forthwith become a part of the Constitution.
+If the total positive votes are less than two-thirds (2/3) of all votes received, the proposed amendment or amendments may, on recommendation of the Board of Directors, be resubmitted to the voting members.